Can you guess this week’s mystery image?

 About Nancy Barr

 Entries by Nancy Barr

-Warmer water temperatures and an increasingly acidic ocean have been shown to affect many species, but just how entire communities are impacted is much more complicated.
+May 20, 2017 – An increasingly acidic ocean has been shown to affect many species, but the impacts on entire communities are more complicated.

 Feb 13, 2017 – New research findings highlight a unique visual adaptation in a deep-sea squid, the cockeyed squid, which has eyes that are grossly different in size and structure.